-Tupelo Press Writing Conferences, Online "Truchas, New Mexico" Perfect 15 Poetry Conference, Friday, October 11th - Monday, October 14th
+Tupelo Press Writing Conferences, Online Perfect 15 Poetry Conference, Friday, December 3rd - Monday, December 6th

-Big congratulations on your acceptance into this conference, the only one of its kind, for poets who are serious about their writing.
-I personally guarantee a vitally important experience, one that will elevate your work and fill you with ideas about craft for, and the inner life of, your poems, your revisions and your future writing.
-Most important, you will end the conference with 10-15 poems ready to send out!
+Warm congratulations on your acceptance into this conference, the only one of its kind, for poets who are serious about their writing.
+We guarantee a vitally important experience, one that will elevate your work and fill you with ideas about craft for, and the inner life of, your poems, your revisions and your future writing.
+Most important, either you will end the conference with 10-15 poems ready to send out, or you will leave with the tools to make those poems publish-worthy.

-We are featuring four faculty members, and you will get to work with each one.
+This December we are featuring four faculty members (depending on enrollment), and you will get to work with each one.
 This means that you will receive closest possible personal attention, and derive unmatched opportunities for growth.
-If you've never worked with Ilya Kaminsky, Kristina Marie Darling or Veronica Golos, you're in for a brilliant time.
-As founder and Artistic Director of Tupelo Press, it's my pleasure to roll up my sleeves and work with you as well.
+If you've never worked with Kristina Marie Darling, Kevin Prufer or Cole Swenson, you're in for a brilliant time.
+As Publisher and Artistic Director of Tupelo Press, it's my pleasure to roll up my sleeves and work with you as well.